nebari-dev/nebari-docs/docs/docs/tutorials/run-notebooks-as-a-job.md

   <img src="/img/tutorials/jupyter-scheduler-job-definition.png" alt="Jupyter-Scheduler UI - create a job definition to run on a specified schedule." width="60%"/>
 </div>

-When a job definition is created, a new job is created at each time intervel specified by the schedule.
+When a job definition is created, a new job is created at each time interval specified by the schedule.
 These created jobs can be inspected like a regular notebook job.
 From here you can:
 - **delete** the job definition
 - **pause** the job job definition
 - view details such as the **status** of the job definition